 int TLStyle( 0 ), // 0 = solid, 1 = dashed, 2 = dotted, 3 = dashed2, 4 = dashed3

 int TLTransparency( 255 ), // Sets the alpha component (transparency) of this color structure, where 0 is fully transparent and 255 is fully opaque

 string LowerColor( “Green” ); // Color of lines indicating possible bullish divergence

 This tutorial program is available for immediate download for only $14.95.
 This tutorial applies to TradeStation (but not MultiCharts) because it uses TradeStation’s object oriented extensions.

-Gold pass members can copy and paste the program at no cost (see the Gold Pass area below.
+Gold pass members can download the program ELD at no cost (see the Gold Pass area below.
 Make sure you are logged in to the site).

 Gold pass areaThis content is for members only.